dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 * UiLibA uses `System.Reactive` v5.0.
 This is a UI library and it and depends on `DispatcherScheduler`
 * NonUiLibB uses Rx 7, and it does not use any UI-framework-specific Rx features but it does use new functionality in Rx 7

-Imagine for the sake of argument that Rx 7 adds a `RateLimit` operator to deal with the fact that almost nobody likes Throttle.
+Imagine for the sake of argument that Rx 7 adds a `RateLimit` operator to deal with the fact that almost nobody likes `Throttle`.

 So we now have this situation:

 * UiLibA will require `DispatcherScheduler` to be available through `System.Reactive` v5.0
 * NonUiLibB will require `Observable.RateLimit` to be available through whatever reference it's using to get Rx 7

 This needs to work.
-This constraint prevents us from simply removing UI-specific types from `System.Reactive` v7.0.
+This constraint prevents us from simply removing UI-specific types from `System.Reactive` in v7.0.

 #### Minimum acceptable path for breaking changes

 When a developer using Rx.NET upgrades to a newer version, what is the smallest version increment for which we are prepared to consider breakage to be acceptable?
 What's the smallest length of time between an Rx.NET release coming out, and a subsequent release making a breaking change?
 What are our minimum requirements around giving fair notice with `[Obsolete]` annotations?

-Let's start with some upper and lower bounds:
+Let's start by picking some upper and lower bounds as a starting point.
+These aren't meant to be the final answer.
+The idea here is to pick timespans where we can agree that the upper bound isn't long enough, or that the lower bound is too short:

 * If a project upgrades from Rx.NET 1.0 to 7.0, it is probably reasonable for some things to break
 * Components with a dependency on Rx 5.0 or 6.0 running in an application that upgrades that to Rx 7.0 must not be broken by this upgrade

 That's a very incomplete picture, but it establishes that the acceptable position lies somewhere between those two extremes.
+(That said, some people seem to be [positively enthusiastic about breaking changes](#the-peculiar-faith-in-the-power-of-breaking-changes), and would actually disgree with the lower bound I've put here.
+But our view is that the version of Rx that was still the very latest version as recently as 18th May 2023.
+Less than a year has passed, which seems like not nearly enough time to be removing API features that even in the current version are not marked as obsolete.
+So although we recognize that there are some people who think it would be OK to break things more quickly than the lower bound stated above suggests, we aren't going to do that, meaning that this is a lower bound in practice.)

 There's another dimension we need to take into account: